Olisaemeka111/was-monitor/README.md

 ## Prerequisites

 - Node.js 18 or higher
-- AWS Account with appropriate permissions
+- AWS Account with appropriate permissions for:
+  - S3 bucket management (for Terraform state)
+  - DynamoDB table creation (for state locking)
+  - Infrastructure deployment
 - Docker (for containerized deployment)
 - Terraform (for infrastructure deployment)